tmalik8/ReactPlayground/README.md

 Part 1 - Create React Bootstrap Component (https://react-bootstrap.github.io/)

 We’re going to practice creating react components using the react-bootstrap library.
 The components you create must make use of “props”.
+Create a functional component (as opposed to a class component).

 Part 2 - Create a unit test for your component (https://testing-library.com/docs/react-testing-library/intro / https://testing-library.com/docs/react-testing-library/cheatsheet)